An 8-Factor HJM Model For The Japanese Government Bond Yield Curve, 1974 To 2016: The Impact Of Negative Rates And Smoothing Issues

 The Japanese Government Bond yield curve is driven by 8 factors, a number of factors very similar to government yield curves in nine other markets for which studies have been conducted.
 The 1974-2016 yield history for Japan is both relatively long and spans a wide range of interest rate experience.

 The task of estimating interest rate volatility was slightly complicated by the yield curve smoothing methods employed by the Ministry of Finance through the year 2000.
 Standard model validation procedures revealed that this yield data implied implausible variation in forward rates, which would distort measured interest rate volatility.
-To avoid this, we restricted the long term yields used as input to the maximum smoothness forward rate process to maturities close to the maturities at which the Japanese Government is a regular bond issuer.
+To avoid this, we restricted the long-term yields used as input to the maximum smoothness forward rate process to maturities close to the maturities at which the Japanese Government is a regular bond issuer.

 Given this modified data set, the stochastic volatility assumption provided more accurate and more reasonable parameters than a constant volatility model, particularly in the context of Bayesian simulations as part of the model validation process.
 Exhibit IX summarizes the reasons for those conclusions:

 Exhibit IX